esy/github-action/README.md

 The following inputs are optional.
 When missing, the actions will fallback to use defaults are mentioned below.

+#### `ocaml-compiler-version`

+We need the compiler version to calculate the prefix path during preparation of NPM tarballs for different platforms and bundling into one tarball later.
+In the former stage, we need to rewrite prefixes and in the latter, to generate the postinstall.js script which would correctly rewrite the prefix again on the target machine.
+Mandatory only when in `prepare-npm-artifacts-mode` and `bundle-npm-artifacts-mode`.
+These modes are explained later below.

 #### `esy-prefix`

 Path where esy can setup the cache.
 Default: `$HOME/.esy`